timescale/docs/cloud/multi-factor-authentication.md

 ### Regenerating recovery codes

-If you do not have access to your autheticator app and need to login to Timescale Cloud you may need the recovery codes.
+If you do not have access to your authenticator app and need to log in to Timescale Cloud you may need the recovery codes.
 After you use a recovery code to regain access to your account, it cannot be reused.
 If you've used all 10 recovery codes, you can generate another list of codes.
-Generating a new set of recovery codes invalidate sany codes you previously generated.
+Generating a new set of recovery codes invalidates any codes you previously generated.

 <procedure>